Medicare Supplement Plans in Florida

 Florida Medicare Advantage Plans

-Medicare Advantage Plans replace Parts A & B. They cannot be used with Medicare Supplemental plans.
+Medicare Advantage Plans replace Parts A & B.

 Some beneficiaries enroll in Advantage plans instead of Medigap plans because the premiums are cheaper.
 However, over time beneficiaries end up paying more out of pocket costs.